 In addition, you can’t claim the American Opportunity Tax Credit for expenses paid for with another tax break, such as a tax-free withdrawal from a 529 college savings plan or Coverdell education savings account.
 Faced with that choice, you would be better off taking the credit.
-Thanks to the tax law passed by Congress in December 2015, the American Opportunity Tax Credit—which had been set to sunset at year-end 2017—no longer has an expiration date.

-Next: Lifetime Learning Credit
+Next: Learning Credit

-Previous: Education Loan Interest Deduction
+Previous: Loan Deduction